50 things to do in Cape Town for under R50

 Price: Free

-One of the oldest wine-producing farms in the Cape, Groot Constantia is steeped in history.
-This farm boasts fine examples of Dutch architecture and has been producing wine on the estate since 1685.
+One of the oldest wine-producing farms in South Africa, Groot Constantia boasts fine examples of Dutch architecture and has been producing wine on the estate since 1685.
 You can amble around the leafy grounds or take the free VoiceMap audio tours to explore the farm and learn about its rich history.
-Choose from three exciting audio tours which explore different aspects of Groot Constantia.
+Choose from three exciting audio tours, which explore different aspects of Groot Constantia.

 Price: Free

-Kalk Bay was voted the coolest neighbourhood in the world according to Forbes in 2018 and a favourite destination for all types of travellers.
-Known for its array of eateries lining the main road, bustling colourful harbour and quirky little shops – this little seaside suburb is great for families and solo travelers.
+Kalk Bay is a firm favourite destination for all types of travellers.
+Known for its array of eateries lining the main road, bustling colourful harbour and quirky little shops, this little seaside suburb is great for families and solo travellers.

 Price: Free